Camp FAQ

 Arrival and Departure Days

-Camp photos, DVDs and medication are to be picked up when signing out your camper.
+Camp photos and medication are to be collected when signing out your camper.

 All campers must be signed out before leaving.
 Please notify the office if someone else will be picking up your child at departure as they will be required to sign them out.